nais/handbook/docs/administrative/nais-system/initiatives.md

 ### Getting started

 When the focus period has been set, the working group get together and make a plan for the period.
 It's a good idea to talk through the iniative(s) together, to make sure that everyone is on the same page.
-If anything is unclear, this is the time to ask questions and involve whoever was involved in the shaping of the initiative.
+If anything is unclear, this is the time to ask questions and involve whomever was involved in the shaping of the initiative.
 Once this is done, it's a good idea to see if there is any particular order in which the initiatives should be worked on.

 Things to consider related to this might be:
-- Are any key people going away during the focus period?
+- Will any key people be unavailable during the focus period?
-- Are there any other initiatives in the team, that has impact on our work - that we should coordinate with?
+- Are there any other initiatives in the team, that might impact our work - that we should coordinate with?

 ### Working on the initiative

-When working on the iniatitive, it's important to keep track of the time.
-Once in a while, it's a good practice to check if we're on track to delivering a Nais solution to the essence, within the time frame.
+When working on the iniatitive, it's important to keep track of time.
+Once in a while, it's good practice to check if we're on track to delivering the _essence_ within the alloted time.

-You might find yourself in a situation where you've found a solution quicker than what was the investment.
+You might find yourself in a situation where you've found a solution sooner than the scoped investment.
 This is normal and great, just move on.
-In the opposite situation, and need more time to finish the solution you've envisioned - see if there is a way to cut the scope.
-If there isn't any meaningful way to cut scope, we re-evaluate the initiative before moving on.
+In the opposite situation, where more time is needed to finish the solution you've envisioned - see if there is a way to narrow the scope.
+If there isn't any meaningful way to reduce the scope, we re-evaluate the initiative before moving on.